containerbuildsystem/cachi2/README.md

 This installs the Cachi2 CLI in [editable mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), which means changes to the source code will reflect in the behavior of the CLI without the need for reinstalling.

-You may need to install the following dependencies before creating the virtual environment:
+You may need to install Python 3.9 in case you're adding new dependencies to the project as the requirements files are locked to 3.9 by pip-compile or if you simply want to test your changes against Python 3.9 locally before submitting a pull request.

 ```shell
 dnf install python3.9